GRUNION.ORG

 What is a grunion?
 California Grunion are a species of marine silverside fish found only along the coast of California and northern Baja California.
 Another species, the Gulf Grunion, is found only at the top of the Sea of Cortez in Baja California, Mexico.

-- When do the grunion run?
+• When do the grunion run?
 The 2025 season is March 1 - August 31.
+We are now in CLOSED SEASON, NO TAKE.
 Typically, California Grunion run from March to August, with peak runs in April, May and June.
 Possible nights for runs are forecast in advance because of the regularity of the grunion following the highest tides of new and full moons.

 News and Announcements